What You Need to Know Before Your Pet's Upcoming Surgery

 Is the anesthetic safe?

 Today's modern anesthetic monitors have made surgery much safer than in the past.
-Here at East Beach Veterinary Care and Housecalls, LLC, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
+Here at East Beach Veterinary Care, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.

 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
 Every pet needs blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Animals that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.